IMMIGRATION

 When I arrived in Tashkent, I checked my email and the Turkmenistan visa had arrived (15 days after applying) but now I couldn’t use it anyway.
 I was in Tashkent, not Nukus near my entry point.
 A flight (even if I could book it) back to Nukus arrived at 8 pm but the border closed at daylight making crossing impossible.
 If only I had gotten the notification 26 hours earlier.

-With less than 10 hours left on my Uzbek visa, I took a share taxi to Andijon in the Fergana Valley to cross at Osh, Kyrgyzstan.
+With less than 10 hours left on my Uzbek visa, I took a share taxi to Andijon in the Fergana Valley to cross to Osh, Kyrgyzstan.
 I didn’t know when the border closed.
 After the usual bargaining and waiting for the share taxi to fill, I was finally on my way at 2 pm for the 6-hour drive.

 I ended up with the slowest, most cautious driver in the country.
 A passenger told me the border closed at 8 but I decided to try anyway.
 I took another taxi 40 km to the border.
-I arrived at 9:30 pm to a completely dark, obviously closed border in the middle of nowhere.
-A soldier was shining a flashlight, so I went up to the gate and explained that my passport expired in 2½ hours.
+I arrived at 9:30 pm at a completely dark, obviously closed border in the middle of nowhere.
+A soldier was shining a flashlight, so I went up to the gate and explained that my visa expired in 2½ hours.
 He asked my name, and I said Ronaldo (nobody understands Ronald) and he opened the gate.
 Six Uzbek immigration officers arrived 1½ hours after the border closed and processed me through Uzbekistan customs!
 Uzbekistan has the most thorough search of any immigration.
 They even checked many files on my computer.
 That is why they need six officers.

 They let me out in the dark “no man’s land” between borders.
 I waited for 15 minutes and started yelling.
 A fat guy arrived, opened the gate and kept saying “Money”.
 It was one hour later in Kyrgyzstan, now 11 pm and I had woken up the agent.
 “You must never do this again.
 You woke me up.
 What present do you have for me?”
 I gave him a large (probably fake and heavy) piece of turquoise from Tibet that I didn’t want anyway.
 He accepted it, gave me a stamp and I was in Kyrgyzstan!
 There was even a taxi at the border and for the exorbitant price of 7$, I got a ride into Osh.
 Someone was smiling down on me.
 I don’t believe in God, but this confirmed that things always turn out.
 I have great luck.